00Fjongl/js-extra/Minification/basic.md

 switch(a){case'dog':delete a;break;case'water':test1();break;case'ice':a=test2;break;default:test2()}

 //easy to continue
-//turn the condition into a number, and change with ++ or -- (b=>b--?b--?b?a=test2:test1():delete a:test2())(['dog','water','ice'].indexOf(a)+1)
+//turn the condition into a number; iterate with ++ or -- (b=>b--?b--?b?a=test2:test1():delete a:test2())(['dog','water','ice'].indexOf(a)+1)
 ```
 The grave accent, or backtick, can be used for both expression interpolation and function parsing: